varshi158/smart-home-ui/README.md

-# Smart Home User Interface
+# Smart Home UI - Frontend

 ## Overview
 This project revolves around the creation of a smart home user interface using the MERN stack (MongoDB, Express.js, React, Node.js).